antlapit/near-api-kotlin/README.md

 * [BorshJ] implementation in code base should be replaced by normal dependency, when it will be created
 * Fixed size arrays in BorshJ serializations should be moved to [BorshJ]
+* Rust enums serialization can be moved to external library

 ## Examples